the-creators-galaxy/creators-galaxy-improvement-proposals/CGIP/cgip-1.md

 # 5. Steps to Implement

-1. Approve the CGIP process as proposed in this CGIP-1
+    a.
+Approve the CGIP process as proposed in this CGIP-1

-2. Ratify the formation of The Creator’s Galaxy Foundation
+    b.
+Ratify the formation of The Creator’s Galaxy Foundation

-3. Approve The Creator’s Galaxy Foundation’s governing documents (Amended & Restated Memorandum and Articles of Association + Charter, the forms of each which are attached hereto)
+    c.
+Approve The Creator’s Galaxy Foundation’s governing documents (Amended & Restated Memorandum and Articles of Association + Charter, the forms of each which are attached hereto)

-4. Approve the appointment of each of the Stewards to the Stewards Council
+    d.
+Approve the appointment of each of the Stewards to the Stewards Council

-5. Propose a voting process and implement such process (see CGIP-2)
+    e.
+Propose a voting process and implement such process (see CGIP-2 at [CGIP-2 link](https://discussions.creatorsgalaxyfoundation.com/t/cgip-2-community-governance-voting-model/19))

-6. Completed setup of the Discourse settings
+    f.
+Completed setup of the Discourse settings

-7. Approve reimbursements + ongoing costs
+    g.
+Approve reimbursements + ongoing costs

-    1. Initial Setup Costs of The Creator’s Galaxy Foundation and The Creator’s Galaxy DAO
+        i.
+Initial Setup Costs of The Creator’s Galaxy Foundation and The Creator’s Galaxy DAO

             1. Setup Costs including domain purchases and fees, legal fees, DAO administration setup, Discourse Enterprise and setup, and misc out of pocket costs. $100,000

-    2. Ongoing costs
+        ii.
+Ongoing costs

-        1. Supervisor, secretary and director fees: [$35K USD per annum], contracted for an indefinite term
+            1. Supervisor, secretary and director fees: $35K USD per annum, contracted for an indefinite term

-        2. Discourse Enterprise Account: Discussion platform to host all topics discussed by the community before formalizing into proposals. $1,500 per month, on month-to-month basis
+            2. Discourse Enterprise Account: Discussion platform to host all topics discussed by the community before formalizing into proposals. $300 per month, on month-to-month basis

-    3. Stewards Council Compensation
+        iii.
+Stewards Council Compensation

-        1. Compensation is entirely in the form of $CLXY to align incentives of members of the Stewards Council with The Creator’s Galaxy DAO.
+            1. Compensation is in the form of $CLXY to align incentives of members of the Stewards Council with The Creator’s Galaxy DAO.

             2. Each Council member receives $100,000 in $CLXY for their 12-month term, subject to equal monthly vesting over the course of their term (~$8,333.33 of $CLXY/month for 12 months).

-8. Approve the below token allocations in accordance with [The Creator’s Galaxy whitepaper](https://www.creatorsgalaxyfoundation.com/whitepaper.pdf).
+    h.
+Approve the below token allocations in accordance with [The Creator’s Galaxy whitepaper](https://www.creatorsgalaxyfoundation.com/whitepaper.pdf).
 Upon approval of this CGIP-1, each of the allocations below marked with an asterisk * will be sent to a multi-signature wallet with each of the Stewards as signatories.

 	    i.
 46M to Investors
         ii.
 55M to Community Grants*
-    iii.100M for Creator Grants*
+        iii.
+100M for Creator Grants*
-    iv.100M for Ecosystem Grants*
+        iv.
+100M for Ecosystem Grants*
         v.
 150M to Team
         vi.
 200M to Calaxy, Inc.
         vii.
 349M for General Treasury Use*

 # 6. References